iXanadu13/Inline-Annotation/README.md

 ```
 * `<compilerArgs>` is not required if you use JDK1.8.
 * Don't forget to `enable annotation processing` if you use an IDE (Eclipse, IntelliJ IDEA etc.) to manage your project.
 For IntelliJ IDEA: `File > Settings > Build, Execution, Deployment > Compiler > Annotation Processors > Enable annotation processing`.
-* You need to deploy module `InlineAnnotation-Processor` to your local repository first. (step 2)
+* You need to deploy module `InlineAnnotation-Processor` to your local repository first.
+How to deploy? [(see step 2)](https://github.com/iXanadu13/Inline-Annotation?tab=readme-ov-file#step-2)

 ## How To Compile Sources
 ### step 1